Difference Between White Blood Cells and Red Blood Cells

 Main Differences Between White Blood Cells and Red Blood Cells

-3. White blood cells are found in mainly five types, namely, eosinophils, neutrophils, monocytes, basophils, and lymphocytes.
-Meanwhile, there is only a single type of red blood cells found in a specific species.
+3. White blood cells are found in mainly five types: eosinophils, neutrophils, monocytes, basophils, and lymphocytes.
+Meanwhile, only a single type of red blood cell is found in a specific species.

 4. In terms of special components, white blood cells consist of antigens for HLA or human leukocytes antigen complex.
-Conversely, hemoglobin is the special component in red blood cells.
+Conversely, haemoglobin is a special component in red blood cells.

 5. White blood cells can come out from vessels or blood into the lymphatic system and connective tissues.
 On the flip side, red blood cells circulate only inside the blood vessels.